Skip to content

 row_appended_array = np.append(empty_array, row_to_append)

-The final code looks like the below:
+The final code looks like the following:

 import numpy as np